bigbott/getx_lines_game/test/README.md

 # Player Generator for GetX Lines Game

 ## Overview
-This directory contains scripts to generate random players with scores for the leaderboard in the GetX Lines Game.
+This directory contains scripts to generate random players with score for the leaderboard in the GetX Lines Game.

 ## Files
 - `player_generator.dart` - The original player generator script (requires Flutter project dependencies)